 The normal method for installing SysCAD is described above, but it is possible to install SysCAD as part of a command script.
-This method is typically only implemented by IT.
+This method is typically only implemented by IT and must be run with administrator privileges.
 There is a silent install option for SysCAD using command line option "/VerySilent".
 IMPORTANT: When using /VerySilent the third party tools used are not installed, so the script needs to install these components as shown in the example.
 The components that need to be installed are described above.

 Example cmd script:

 @echo off cd %~d0%~p0 Echo "Installing SysCAD" Rem /? will provide further information Rem /LOG="FileName" is optional and is used to generate an installation log file.
-Rem /DIR="Path\Filename" is optional and is used to set the target installation location (if not set then default is used) SysCAD9.3InstallBuild138.25446.exe /VerySilent /LOG="FileName" /DIR="Path\Filename" Echo "Installing VC Redist" Rem /norestart is optional vc_redist.x86.exe /q:a /norestart Echo "Installing Reaction Editor" msiexec.exe /i "SysCADReactionEditor1.3.msi" /quiet Echo "Installing Crypkey" "Path\setupex.exe" \q Echo Update registry for SysCAD OPC and COM interfaces regall_direct.cmd Rem Notepad++ does not offer a silent install option Echo "Installing Notepad++" npp7.6.6.Installer Echo "Install script completed" Pause
+Rem /DIR="Path\Filename" is optional and is used to set the target installation location (if not set then default is used) SysCAD9.3InstallBuild139.31864.exe /VerySilent /LOG="FileName" /DIR="Path\Filename" Echo "Installing VC Redist" Rem /norestart is optional vc_redist.x86.exe /q:a /norestart Echo "Installing Reaction Editor" msiexec.exe /i "SysCADReactionEditor1.4.msi" /quiet Echo "Installing Crypkey" "Path\setupex.exe" \q Echo Update registry for SysCAD OPC and COM interfaces regall_direct.cmd Rem The S is case sensitive Echo "Installing Notepad++" npp8.4.2.Installer /S Echo "Install script completed" Pause